tommoor/tommoor.com/posts/2013-11-18-the-trouble-with-timezones.markdown

 ---
 layout: post
-title: "The Trouble with Timezones"
+title: "The trouble with timezones"
 date: 2013-11-18 09:00 -0800
 tags:
 - startups